benc-uk/food-truck/README.md

 ### Limitations, Known Issues & Backlog

 - The query for finding nearby trucks is _extremely_ suboptimal and a borderline hack.
-Switching to a database service with spatial support like Cosmos, PostgreSQL or Azure SQL should be the highest priority
+Switching to a database service with spatial support like Cosmos, PostgreSQL or Azure SQL should be the highest priority.
 - ~~Auth key to Azure Maps should be fetched with API, not baked into frontend code.~~ DONE!
 - GitHub Actions for CI & CD
   - ~~Automate builds~~ DONE!
   - ~~Automate tests~~ DONE!
-- Rate limiting on the API (should use a upstream traffic gateway, e.g. ingress controller in Kubernetes NGINX/Envoy or Azure service like App Gateway)
+- Rate limiting on the API (should use a upstream traffic gateway, e.g. ingress controller in Kubernetes NGINX/Envoy or Azure service like App Gateway).
-- Auth in front of the API (likewise this should be handled by the gateway to do JWT validation etc)
+- Auth in front of the API (likewise this should be handled by the gateway to do JWT validation etc).
-- Sem ver for images and releases
+- Sem ver for images and releases.
-- Fix the unit tests with the database mocked/stubbed
+- Fix the unit tests with the database mocked/stubbed.
-- Add end to end API & performance tests, k6.io is my tool of choice for this, or Postman/Newman
+- Add end to end API & performance tests, k6.io is my tool of choice for this, or Postman/Newman.
 - Switch to RFC 7807 (Problem Details) for API errors https://datatracker.ietf.org/doc/html/rfc7807
+- Consider switching to dependency injection but should weigh up the pros & cons.

 The rest of the readme follows in a format similar to one I use on my many open source projects on GitHub